AppHealthCare urges caution as county sees two days of zero COVID-19 cases but adds one new death

 WATAUGA — For two days during the week of July 12, Watauga County had two days of zero active COVID-19 cases.

-On July 12 and July 13, for the first time in over a year, there were no active cases reported on AppHealthCare’s COVID-19 dashboard
+On July 12 and July 13, for the first time in more than a year, there were no active cases reported on AppHealthCare’s COVID-19 dashboard

 “We are celebrating,” said AppHealthCare Health Director Jennifer Greene, “but we are very anxious for people who have not been vaccinated yet.
 We certainly are hopeful that people who are waiting to see will not wait any longer and if they’re eligible for a COVID-19, vaccine that they go ahead and get that.”